GameFoundry/bsf/README.md

 Project is currently in active development.
 Current version is considered a preview version.
 Bugs are to be expected and new features will be added as development progresses.

-## Jump in
+## Getting started

+Banshee is a multi-layered engine that aims to be flexible enough to handle various needs.
+Therefore this section is split into two sub-sections, first one aimed for game developers (high-level C# programmers, artists, designers) and engine developers (low level C++ programmers).

+### Getting started (Game developers)

+TODO - Create a simple editor project with a mesh, texture and a basic script.
+Show the user how to load the project, add the objects to scene, attach the script, tweak material & script values and start playing the game.
+Provide a small tutorial on the C# scripting API as well (creating a scene object, custom component, handling input, moving the camera).

+### Getting started (Engine developers)

-Easiest way to get started with Banshee is to check out the `ExampleProject` included with the source code.
+Easiest way to get started with low-level Banshee programming is to check out the `ExampleProject` included with the source code.
 However to give you a taste here are a few code snippets.

-### Starting a minimal application
+#### Starting a minimal application
 ```
   RENDER_WINDOW_DESC renderWindowDesc;
   renderWindowDesc.videoMode = VideoMode(1280, 720);